Oral cancer screening is an examination performed by a dentist or doctor to look for signs of cancer or precancerous conditions in your mouth.

 What you can expect

 Some dentists use special tests in addition to the oral exam to screen for oral cancer.
 It's not clear if these tests offer any additional benefit over the oral exam.
-Special oral cancer screening tests may involve:
+Special tests may involve:

-- Rinsing your mouth with a special blue dye before an exam.
+- Oral cancer screening dye.
+Rinsing your mouth with a special blue dye before an exam.
 Abnormal cells in your mouth may take up the dye and appear blue.

-- Shining a light in your mouth during an exam.
+- Oral cancer screening light.
+Shining a light in your mouth during an exam.
 The light makes healthy tissue appear dark and makes abnormal tissue appear white.

 If your dentist discovers any signs of mouth cancer or precancerous lesions, he or she may recommend: